Book A Consultation

 What happens to business relief after April 2026?

-Relief will be capped at £1 million, with only 50% relief available on company values above this threshold.
-This means larger businesses will face substantial inheritance tax bills for the first time.
+Relief will be capped at £1 million, with only 50% relief available on excess value.

 Can I gift company shares to avoid inheritance tax?